LucaCanali/sparkMeasure/README.md

 ### SparkMeasure is a tool for performance troubleshooting of Apache Spark jobs
 SparkMeasure simplifies the collection and analysis of Spark performance metrics.
-Use sparkMeasure for troubleshooting **interactive and batch** Spark workloads.
+Use sparkMeasure for
+  - troubleshooting **interactive** and **batch** Spark workloads.
-Use it also to collect metrics for long-term retention or as part of a **CI/CD** pipeline.
+  - to collect metrics for long-term retention, or as part of a **CI/CD** pipeline.
-SparkMeasure is also intended as a working example of how to use Spark Listeners for collecting Spark task metrics data.
+  - to sink to external systems like InfluxDB or Apache Kafka SparkMeasure is also intended as a working example of how to use Spark Listeners for collecting Spark task metrics data.
  * Main author and contact:
-   * Luca.Canali@cern.ch + credits to Viktor.Khristenko@cern.ch + thanks to PR contributors
+   * Luca.Canali@cern.ch - credits to Viktor Khristenko and to PR contributors
- * For Spark 2.x and 3.x
+ * Use with Spark 2.x and 3.x
-   * Tested on Spark 2.4, 3.0, 3.1
    * Note for Spark 2.1 and 2.2 -> please use sparkMeasure version 0.16

 ### Getting started with sparkMeasure
  * Note: sparkMeasure is available on [Maven Central](https://mvnrepository.com/artifact/ch.cern.sparkmeasure/spark-measure)
- * Spark 3.x and 2.4 with scala 2.12:
+ * Spark 3.x and 2.4 with Scala 2.12:
-   - Scala: `bin/spark-shell --packages ch.cern.sparkmeasure:spark-measure_2.12:0.17`
+   - Scala: `bin/spark-shell --packages ch.cern.sparkmeasure:spark-measure_2.12:0.18`
-   - Python: `bin/pyspark --packages ch.cern.sparkmeasure:spark-measure_2.12:0.17`
+   - Python: `bin/pyspark --packages ch.cern.sparkmeasure:spark-measure_2.12:0.18`
       - note: `pip install sparkmeasure` to get the Python wrapper API.
  * Spark 2.x with Scala 2.11:
-   - Scala: `bin/spark-shell --packages ch.cern.sparkmeasure:spark-measure_2.11:0.17`
+   - Scala: `bin/spark-shell --packages ch.cern.sparkmeasure:spark-measure_2.11:0.18`
-   - Python: `bin/pyspark --packages ch.cern.sparkmeasure:spark-measure_2.11:0.17`
+   - Python: `bin/pyspark --packages ch.cern.sparkmeasure:spark-measure_2.11:0.18`
      - note: `pip install sparkmeasure` to get the Python wrapper API.
  * Bleeding edge: build sparkMeasure jar using sbt: `sbt +package` and use `--jars` with the jar just built instead of using `--packages`.